When Does a Mixture of Products Contain a Product of Mixtures?: Geometric perspectives

 \item If $\Ccal$ satisfies {\bf PR} or {\bf SM}, then it is contained in an {\bf LTC} set.

 For $\Ccal$ to be the perfectly reconstructible, in particular it must be a subset of the image of a down inference function.

-If $\Ccal$ has the {\bf SM} property, its vectors are at least Hamming distance $2$ apart.
+If $\Ccal$ has the {\bf SM} property, its vectors are at least Hamming distance~$2$ apart.
 By Theorem~\ref{sobrecomplmix}, each point in $\Ccal$ is the unique maximizer of a conditional distribution $p(\cdot|h)$ and an image point of the down inference function.

-\item If the vectors in $\Ccal$ are at least Hamming distance $2$ apart, then {\bf SP} implies both {\bf SM} and {\bf PR}.
+\item If the vectors in $\Ccal$ are at least Hamming distance~$2$ apart, then {\bf SP} implies both {\bf SM} and {\bf PR}.

-{\bf SP} with Hamming distance two implies that each neighbour of each point in $\Ccal$ has probability zero.
-Therefore, each point in $\Ccal$ is a strong mode, and {\bf SM}.
+{\bf SP} with Hamming distance two implies that there is a distribution $p\in\RBM_{n,m}$ with $p(v)>0$ for each $v\in\Ccal$, and $p(v')=0$ for each neighbor $v'$ of each $v\in\Ccal$.
+Therefore, each element of $\Ccal$ is a strong mode of $p$, and {\bf SM}.
 Writing $p_\theta(v,h)$ as a matrix with rows labeled by $h$, the Hamming distance two condition implies by Theorem~\ref{sobrecomplmix} that each row has a single non-zero entry, so $\down_\theta \circ \up_\theta$ is the identity on $\Ccal$, so {\bf PR} holds.

-\item If the vectors in $\Ccal$ are at least Hamming distance $2$ apart and $\Ccal$ satisfies an $\ell_1$ property, then {\bf LTC} implies {\bf SP}.
+\item If the vectors in $\Ccal$ are at least Hamming distance~$2$ apart and $\Ccal$ satisfies an $\ell_1$ property, then {\bf LTC} implies {\bf SP}.

 This is by Theorem~\ref{zonotopecondpropo}. \end{enumerate}